-- Take advantage of opportunities to differentiate your ads with Merchant Promotions, Product Ratings, Customer Reviews, and Local Inventory Ads.
-Highlight your unique offers and value propositions to set your Shopping ads apart from your competitors’.
+- Take advantage of opportunities to differentiate your ads and listings with promotions, Product Ratings, Customer Reviews, and local inventory ads.
+Highlight your unique offers and value propositions to set your products, ads, and listings ads apart from your competitors.

-Use your product titles to attract people to your ads.
+Use product titles to attract customers to your ads and listings.

 Use great images to make the best impression and improve product performance.

 - Avoid placeholder images, or images that include promotional messages or logos.
-Deliver a professional image to capture your customer’s attention.
+Deliver a professional image to capture the attention of your customers.

 Use the most up-to-date and complete information you have to build trust with your customers.